luka1983/crud_demo/README.md

 			console.log('listening at http://%s:%s', host, port);
 		});

-And that all for this step!
+And that's all for this step!
 To start Node.js server simply run it with

 		$ node server.js